"Since 1993, working in the creative arts has brought joy and paid the bills

 In 2012, feeling a little spent, I moved to the Canary Islands to slow down.
 Instead, the opposite happened!
 I landed a residence at one of the area’s busiest entertainment venues - an opportunity too good to miss, especially after giving up a solid career in the UK.

-One dull day in 2013, I was flippantly going through some of my past school musicals.
+One dull day in 2013, I was idly going through some of my past school musicals.
 I sent them off to a few publishers.
-My first attempt at getting noticed as a singer-songwriter had been a modest success, so I didn’t expect much this time.
+My first attempt at getting noticed as a singer-songwriter had been a small success, so I didn’t expect much this time.

 One publisher got back to me.
 7 months later, with that one publisher, Musicline, I had a hit children’s musical - “Shakespeare Rocks!”